justarandomnameduh/multihop-retrieval-analysis/README.md

 1. **Retrieval Stage**: Identifying top-k relevant documents using various retrieval models.
 2. **Generation Stage**: Synthesizing accurate, concise answers using large language models (LLMs) with retrieved documents as context.

-Through a combination of prompt engineering, lightweight post-processing, and systematic analysis, this study highlights the nuanced interplay between retrieval and generation for factoid QA.
+Through a combination of prompt engineering, lightweight post-processing, and systematic analysis, this study highlights the interplay between retrieval and generation for RAG.

 ---